 Dragizhevo is known locally as “The Cherry Village” because it produces the first and best tasting cherries in Bulgaria.

-Dragizhevo is a typical Bulgarian working village and during the warm summer evenings the village comes to life as the Babas (village matriarchs) sit together on wooden benches and chat about the day’s events.
+Dragizhevo is a typical Bulgarian working village.
+During the warm summer evenings the village comes to life as the Babas (village matriarchs) sit together on wooden benches and chat about the day’s events.

 During your stay you should make time to explore the back streets and experience traditional Bulgarian life.
 You will be amazed by the size of the vegetables that flourish in the fertile soils and you might see someone ploughing their garden using a horse and plough in the time-honoured tradition.